andrefetch/andrefetch/README.md

 ## Hi, I'm Andre 👋

 B.S.
 Software Engineering @ **Drexel University**.
-I build backend systems in Python, Flask, SQLAlchemy, REST APIs, with a focus on clean architecture and code that stays maintainable as it grows.
+I build back-end systems in Python, Flask, SQLAlchemy, REST APIs, with a focus on clean architecture and code that stays maintainable as it grows.

 🔭 Currently building **[Postal](https://github.com/andrefetch/postal)** a terminal AI coding agent with a tool-calling architecture and a Rich TUI.